John0n1/CamSniff/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-## Contact

-For questions, suggestions, or issues, contact the author at john@on1.no

----

-## Disclaimer

 This tool is intended for educational and research purposes only.
 Use it responsibly and ensure you have permission to scan and analyze any network or device.
 The authors are not responsible for any misuse. ⚠️